-6. Can the PCC be clearer as to what type of work review or independent peer review (APS X2) or other peer review work would count as relevant technical experience?
+6. Can the PCC be more clear as to what type of peer review work would count as relevant technical experience?

-In practice, review work can cover a variety of scenarios only some of which the PCC may consider as relevant experience for an applicant.
+In practice, the term peer review can cover a variety of scenarios only some of which the PCC may consider as relevant experience for an applicant.

-At one end of the spectrum, review work could describe acting as a sounding board for a piece of work and involve discussions only of high level principles.
-At the other end of the spectrum, review work could involve a formal (or even statutory) technical review of work undertaken by another actuary on which the reviewer would produce a formal opinion.
+At one end of a spectrum, "peer review" could describe acting as a sounding board for a piece of work and involve discussions only of high level principles.

+At the other end of the spectrum, "peer review" could involve a formal (or even statutory) technical review of work undertaken by another actuary on which the peer reviewer would produce a formal opinion.